 Thompson is a native of Huntington, N.Y.
 He received a bachelor’s degree in economics at State University of New York Stony Brook, and a master’s degree in finance from Georgia State University.
 He currently lives in Brentwood, Tenn., with his wife and three sons.

-Steve Shelton serves as Sr. Vice President, Technology, Manufacturing and Procurement for Bridgestone Americas Tire Operations (BATO).
-In this role Steve leads the teams responsible for the design, development, raw material procurement and manufacturing of tire products for Bridgestone’s Americas operation.
-Steve’s responsibilities also include oversight of the company’s fibers and textiles business, natural rubber farm in Liberia, West Africa, Bridgestone Americas Center for Research & Technology and the Guayule Rubber Projects which include the Bridgestone Biorubber Process Research Center and Bridgestone Agro Operations.
+Steve Shelton serves as Senior Vice President, Technology, Manufacturing and Procurement for Bridgestone Americas Tire Operations (BATO).
+In this role Shelton leads the teams responsible for design, development, raw material procurement and manufacturing of tire products for Bridgestone’s Americas operation.
+Shelton’s responsibilities also include oversight of the company’s fibers and textiles business, natural rubber farm in Liberia, West Africa, Bridgestone Americas Center for Research & Technology and the Guayule Rubber Projects, which include the Bridgestone Bio-rubber Process Research Center and Bridgestone Agro Operations.
 Shelton serves as a member of the Board of Directors for BATO, is an officer for both Bridgestone Americas, Inc. (BSAM) and BATO, and is a member of the Executive Committee of BSAM.

-Previous to his current position, Shelton served as Vice President, Product Development, BATO, where he was responsible for all BATO tire development groups, as well as the Advanced Technology Workshop – the division responsible for race tire manufacturing and the Akron-based Product Development facilities.
-Prior to that, he served as Vice President, Logistics Supply Chain Management for Bridgestone Americas, Inc., and was responsible for strategic supply planning, global sourcing, operational procurement for both domestic and import finished goods, freight contracts, and logistics for finished goods.
+Previously, Shelton served as Vice President, Product Development, BATO, where he was responsible for all BATO tire development groups, as well as the Advanced Technology Workshop – the division responsible for race tire manufacturing, and the Akron-based Product Development facilities.
+Shelton also served as Vice President, Logistics Supply Chain Management for BSAM, and was responsible for strategic supply planning, global sourcing, operational procurement for both domestic and import finished goods, freight contracts and logistics for finished goods.